SuYLilian/Game_Dicetopia/README.md

 # Game_Dicetopia
- This is a cooperative two-player game.
+ This is a turn-based battle game.